shadowcrawlerframework/shadowcrawler/SPIDERS.md

 - Load session data
 - Attempt login if needed
 - Switch to browser mode when required
+- Share the authenticated session with all workers

+Authentication always runs **before** the crawl begins.

 Full details are in **AUTH.md**.